Optimize Warehouse Value Added Services with Python

 This simple approach is the worst in terms of productivity.
 Because of the processing of jobs in sequence, machines stay idle (unused) quite often.

-Question: What would be the result if we perform jobs in parallel?
+Question: What would be the result if we performed jobs in parallel?

 ii.
 Optimal Solution: The Job Shop Scheduling Problem using Google OR-Tools